sled-rs/sled-rs.github.io/performance.md

 incapable of altering this fact.
 But we can be responsible in the face of that.

-Corollary: you are allowed to be wrong.
+Corollary: allow yourself to be wrong.
+Allowing yourself to be wrong with yourself, your collaborators, and in public is a key optimization for learning faster and building better things with less effort and in less time.

 Luckily for us, machines tend to be quite amenable to measurement.
-Constructing them to be somewhat measurable in the first place is the only way we've been able to produce them despite our many shortcomings.
-We took the predecessor to your current machine, chose some metrics to improve, made a huge number of mistakes while continuing to measure, and occasionally we got lucky and the metrics we cared about improved enough to alter the production lines - crystallizing the successful results into new production processes.
+Constructing them to be somewhat measurable in the first place is the only reason we've been able to produce them at all despite our many shortcomings.
+We took the predecessor to your current machine, chose some metrics to improve, made a huge number of mistakes while continuing to measure, and occasionally we got lucky and the metrics we cared about improved enough to alter the production lines - crystallizing the successful results into new production processes that eventually put your machine in front of you.

+#### your programs

 The only thing that matters is that real programs on real hardware see statistically